tegan-lamoureux/ogx-cloud/README.md

 # OGX-Cloud
 A manager for cloud-based game libraries, for the Original Xbox.

+Built using the [NXDK](https://github.com/XboxDev/nxdk) toolchain, it uses no proprietary code or Microsoft dependencies, and is entirely open source and legal to use.

 ![current_status](https://raw.githubusercontent.com/tegan-lamoureux/ogx-cloud/refs/heads/main/graphics/current_status_screenshot.png "screenshot")

 ## What is it?
-A game manager that allows you to sync games from a remote / cloud server to your (modded) OG Xbox's hard drive, with Xbox-local data integrity verification using MD5 hashes from the server.
+A game library manager that allows you to sync games from your remote / cloud server to your (modded) OG Xbox's hard drive, with Xbox-local data integrity verification using MD5 hashes from the server.

+The server must have FTP access enabled, and a formatted library (each game in its own folder, with a ogxc config file).
+A formatting script in `tools/server_format` can do this for you!
+The config file just contains a metadata tag for the library, a list of files in the game directory, and their corresponding MD5 hash.

 It's mostly just a passion project of mine.